harness/developer-hub/docs/software-engineering-insights/get-started/sei-key-concepts.md

 ## Projects

-Projects are a centralized hub in Harness SEI enabling users to organize and navigate across Collection hierarchies, and easily access dashboards associated with specific Collections.
+**Projects** are a centralized hub in Harness SEI enabling users to organize and navigate across Collection hierarchies, and easily access Insights associated with specific Collections.

-By default, a Project consists of two top-level Collection categories: Teams and Sprints, each with options to customize.
+By default, a **Project** consists of two top-level Collection categories: **Teams** and **Sprints**, each with options to customize.
 Each Collection category can have other Collections defined under them in parent-child relationships.

 For more information, Go to [Projects and Collections](/docs/software-engineering-insights/sei-projects-and-collections/project-and-collection-overview)